Max Gradel

-Max-Alain Gradel (born 30 November 1987) is an Ivorian professional footballer who plays as a winger or striker for Turkish club Sivasspor and the Ivory Coast national team.
+Max-Alain Gradel (born 30 November 1987) is an Ivorian professional footballer who plays as a winger.

 Gradel received his first call-up to the Ivory Coast national team in November 2010.
 He made his debut for the national side on 5 June 2011.
 On 30 April 2011, Gradel won both the Fans Player of the Year and Players' Player of the Year awards at Leeds.
 In June 2018, he joined French club Toulouse.

 Club career

 After moving to the UK from Paris, France, in 2004, Gradel attended Lewisham College Football Academy under the tutelage of then Head Coach Aaron Jacob, who was one of his early mentors.
 He attended the Bon Giourno Cup in the Netherlands, and the team went on to win the trophy, conceding no goals, with Gradel scoring 11 of 17.
 He was due to attend the Dallas Cup with the team but was offered a Pro contract and made the decision not to go.
 "Everything started at Lewisham College," says Gradel.
 "We were all good players in the Football Academy; I think I made it a bit by chance.

 Gradel began playing football in the Ivory Coast when he was two years old.
 After leaving Lewisham College, Gradel was offered trials with Arsenal, Chelsea, West Ham United and Leicester City and spent four months with Arsenal before signing with Leicester.
 From there he moved to Leeds United where he played regularly for the Championship side.

 Gradel was given a squad number for the 2007–08 season.
 On 5 May 2007, he signed his first professional contract with Leicester along with seven other players, including Eric Odhiambo, Andy King and Carl Pentney.